Fourier-based potential theory without an explicit Green's function: The parabolic regularization strategy

 is well-defined.
 Using the duality of the Fourier transform, we obtain

 For each $\tau>0$, the function $m_\tau\fF$ is rapidly decaying together with all its derivatives, and belongs to $\schwartz(\Rd{2})$.
-It follows that $\calF^{-1}[m_\tau\fF]$ is given by a classical absolutely convergent integral for every $\vx\in\Rd{2}$, and depends continuously on $\tau$.
-Consequently, the outer $\tau$–integral is an ordinary integral of a continuous function.
+It follows that $\calF^{-1}[m_\tau\fF]$ is given by a classical absolutely convergent integral for every $\vx\in\Rd{2}$, and depends continuously on $\tau>0$.
+Consequently, the outer $\tau$–integral is an ordinary integral for each fixed $\vx\in \R^2$, whenever the integrand is integrable on $(0,\veps]$.
+For the sources considered here, namely piecewise smooth volume densities in bounded domains and layer distributions supported on smooth curves, this integrability holds at every interior target, and we obtain the pointwise representation $u[F](\vx)=\ul[F](\vx)+\uh[F](\vx)$ with local part